 Travel blogger Stu Jarvis has written a very entertaining and informative account of what the overnight Eurostar Ski Train is like.

-Step 1: Take the Eurostar Ski Train to the Alps
+Step 1: Take the overnight Eurostar Ski Train to the Alps

 There's always a frission of excitement when you board an overnight train headed for the Alps, knowing that next morning you'll arrive minutes from the slopes.